xaya/xaya_tutorials/Mover.md

 - The block data with new moves in it
 - Undo information that you need to update

-For your game, with that information, you need to take the current game state and update it with the new moves you've received through the blockchain, and process that data to come up with a new game state.
+For your game, with that information, you need to take the current game state and update it with the new moves you've received through the blockchain, and process that data to come up with a new game state, i.e. you process the game forward by 1 move.

 At the same time, you must create some undo data.